-- (1) Corporal punishment or threats of corporal punishment [High]; - (2) Punishment associated with food, naps, or toilet training [High]; - (3) Pinching, shaking, or biting a child [High]; - (4) Hitting a child with a hand or instrument [High]; - (5) Putting anything in or on a child's mouth [High]; - (6) Humiliating, ridiculing, rejecting, or yelling at a child [High]; - (7) Subjecting a child to harsh, abusive, or profane language [High]; - (8) Placing a child in a locked or dark room, bathroom, or closet [High]; - (9) Withholding active play or keeping a child inside as a consequence for behavior, unless the child is exhibiting behavior during active play that requires a brief supervised separation or time out that is consistent with §747.2703(4)(D) of this subchapter (relating to What methods of discipline and guidance may I use?)
-[High]; and - (10) Requiring a child to remain silent or inactive for inappropriately long periods of time for the child's age, including requiring a child to remain in a restrictive device.
-[High]
+- (1) Corporal punishment or threats of corporal punishment [High]; - (2) Punishment associated with food, naps, or toilet training [High]; - (3) Grabbing or pulling on a child [High]; - (4) Putting anything in or on a child's mouth [High]; - (5) Humiliating, ridiculing, rejecting, or yelling at a child [High]; - (6) Subjecting a child to harsh, abusive, or profane language [High]; - (7) Placing a child in a locked or dark room, bathroom, or closet [High]; - (8) Placing a child in a restrictive device for time out [High]; - (9) Withholding active play or keeping a child inside as a consequence for behavior, unless the child is exhibiting behavior during active play that requires a brief supervised separation or time out that is consistent with §747.2703(4)(D) of this subchapter (relating to What methods of discipline and guidance may I use?)
+[High]; and - (10) Requiring a child to remain silent or inactive for inappropriately long periods of time for the child's age [High].